mridulms8/Pricing-Panel-Project/README.md

 # Pricing-Panel-Project
-A responsive webpage build using css, flexbox, media queries and html.
+A responsive webpage built using css, flexbox, media queries and html.
 -Make sure to have an editor installed on your device.
 -Download the photos file on your device.
 -Copy the code run it on the editor.